Human blunders seen at heart of Italy ship disaster

 Cruise ship safety measures are regulated by IMO conventions.

-"It is important to recognize that the last century has seen an astonishing growth in legislation on the safety of shipping," a senior ship industry source said.
+"It is important to recognise that the last century has seen an astonishing growth in legislation on the safety of shipping," a senior ship industry source said.

 "Marine accidents are now rare events when the thousands of voyages undertaken annually in often appalling weather are taken into account.
 Certainly no more regulation is required but a focus on application and compliance may be something that the IMO will consider."